mikrostew/automatic-owl/src/run-once-a-week.md

 ---
 title: Running Once a Week
-description: Or hiking if possible.
-Trying to do this in 2023.
+description: Trying to run (or hike) once every week in 2023.
 layout: script
 scriptName: run-once-a-week.js